 New Zealand Cloud Security and Compliance information is available here.

-Third Party Security Assessment and Approval
+Third Party Security Assessment

 - eHealth Systems, SA Health, Government of South Australia - Security Scan (by IBM Security AppScan Standard 9.0.3, December 2018)